cdwlabs/hsc/README.md

-HSC: "Hack Some Code"
-===
+# HSC

-HSC is an opinionated command line utility designed to get you writing code....quickly!
+HSC (Hack Some Code) is an opinionated command line utility designed to get you writing code....quickly!

+## Why?
+If you new to software development, the whole process of choosing a lanuage, framework, design pattern, tooling, etc. can seem daunting.
+Solving that problem or implementing that new idea quickly becomes unapproachable.

 ## Usage